Self-Leadership · You Were Never Series

 The first thing that changes is the exhaustion.
 When you stop running the constant management calculation, you have more energy for the actual conversation.
 You are present instead of managed.
 People feel that, even when they cannot name it.

 The third thing that changes is your relationship with yourself.
 Every time you say the real thing and nothing collapses, you build a slightly different understanding of what is safe.
+You stop waiting for someone else to clear the statement first.
 Over time that understanding shifts the baseline.
 The habit loses its grip not because you decided to stop it but because the evidence that it was overstating the risk has become too strong to ignore.

 What is the one thing you have been consistently editing out of your conversations that you already know needs to be said?
 Who would you have to say it to first?